chestnut42/icehammer-unity/README.md

 ## Overview

 Each entity in IceHammer has an ID.
-It's a random 24 bytes encoded with URL save Base64.
+It's a random 24 byte array encoded with URL save Base64.
 Example: **G_271bd-mg1ZPrna0XxAS0aT56BxS0tA**.

 The starting point is a **Project**.
 Each project has an ID.
 This ID can be found in project URL: the part of the link between **...project/** and the next slash **/...**  (ex: https://app.icehammer.org/project/ **G_271bd-mg1ZPrna0XxAS0aT56BxS0tA** /...).
 This ID is to be manually copied into a project and to be commited to CVS.